-• Certain family members or financial dependants may have a claim on your estate if they feel aggrieved by their inheritance or at being left out of your Will.
+Certain family members or financial dependants may have a claim on your estate if they feel aggrieved by their inheritance or at being left out of your Will.

-The information in this guide has been prepared to give the reader a brief outline of the area of law to which it relates.
 Tallents do not accept any responsibility for any loss that you may incur if you make decisions based on this guide without seeking the detailed advice of a solicitor.
-The law referred to is correct at the time of going to press but the law is always changing and affects each person differently.
-Tallents Solicitors are regulated by the Solicitors Reulation Authority Number SRA68826. ©Tallents Solicitors February 2015.
+The law referred to is correct at the time of going to press but the law is always changing and affects each person differently Tallents Solicitors are regulated by the Solicitors Reulation Authority Number SRA68826. ©Tallents Solicitors April 2025.